henryksarat/solana/README.md

 The project allows an admin to initilize the Exchange Booth Smart Contract where someone is able to exchange two different tokens based on a set exchange rate.

-Mint Creation:
+Mint Creation (tooltip displayed in screenshot for easier address reading):
 ![Exchange Booth](https://github.com/henryksarat/solana/blob/main/images/exchange_booth_mints.png)

-Account Creation for Mint:
+Account Creation with certain Mint:
 ![Exchange Booth](https://github.com/henryksarat/solana/blob/main/images/exchange_booth_accounts.png)

-Vaults for the Admin to use in the Exchange Booth:
+Vaults for the Admin to use in the Exchange Booth (Notice PDA created for what will be exchanged):
 ![Exchange Booth](https://github.com/henryksarat/solana/blob/main/images/exchange_booth_vaults.png)

 Creation of the Exchange Booth between mints, with fee and rate: